CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 4 [9 Feb 2020]/analysis.md

 **Comment:** No comment.

-## Question 2: skyfall (medium)
+## Question 2: Skyfall (medium)

 ### During contest
-* Total submissions: 33
+* Total submissions made: 33
+* Number of users: 9
+* Mean: 40.1/100
+* Highest score: philip\_a\_searcy (95.6/100)
+* Lowest score: 0/100
-* Success rate: 0% (0/33)
+* Number of successful attempts: 0% (0/33)
 	** Error count**
 	* Wrong answers: 25
-	* Terminate due to timeout: 21
+	* Terminate due to timeout (TLE): 21
 	* Compilation error: 2
-	* runtime error: 24
+	* Runtime error: 24
-* Best solution: philip\_a\_searcy
-* Languages used: Python3, Java8, Cpp14
+* Languages used: Python 3, Java 8, Cpp14

 ### After contest
 * Total submussions: 8
 * Success rate: 25% (2/8)

-**Comment:** Bruteforce seem to be the most popular solutions.
-However, very few test cases required efficiency, therefore, majority of marks are still achievable.
+**Comment:** Bruteforce seem to be the most popular solution.
+However, very few test cases required efficiency, therefore, majority of marks were still achievable.

-## Question 3: kth digit of nth Fibonacci number (easy, suppose to be medium)
+## Question 3: kth digit of nth Fibonacci number (easy, supposed to be medium)

 ### During contest
 * Total submissions: 22
+* Number of users: 11
+* Mean: 101.8/150 (67.9%)
+* Highest score: 150/150 (100%)
+* Lowest score: 27.49/100 (18.3%)
 * Success rate: 22.7% (5/22)
 	** Error count**
 	* Wrong answers: 14
 	* Runtime error: 17
 	* Terminate due to timeout: 1
 * Fastest solver: kanishkalikhanna (+9min)
-Languague used: Python3, Java8, Cpp14
+Languages used: Python3, Java8, Cpp14

 ### After contest
 Total submission: 3
 * Success rate: 0% (0/3)

-**Comment:** This question is unfair for those not using python.
-As a non-frequent python user, I was not expect it (to existed) to be able to deal with massive number.
-From my perspective, I was expecting contestants to handle large number using array or some sort of data structures.
+**Comment:** This question was unfair for those not using python.
+As a non-frequent python user, I was not expecting it to be able to deal with large numbers (ie, those which exceed the limit of int).
+From my perspective, I was expecting contestants to handle large numbers using array or some sort of data structure.
 I am very sorry for those who not using python.

 ## Question 4: influenced sum (hard)

 ### During contest
 * Total submissions: 10
+* Number of users: 3
+* Highest score: 250/250 (100%)
+* Lowest score: 0/250 (0%)
+* Mean: 157.45/250 (63%)
 * Success rate: 10% (1/10)
 	** Error count**
 	* Wrong answers: 6
 	* Runtime error: 3
 	* Terminate due to timeout: 1
 * Fastest solver: moxis (+47min)
-Languague used: Python3, Cpp14
+Languages used: Python3, Cpp14

 ### After contest
 Total submission: 4